Skip to content

 Get started

 You will start from the thread branch of egos-2000 which provides printf and _sbrk for malloc just like P0.
-Feel free to incorporate your P0 solutions in thread.c for debug printing. thread.c has also listed all the functions that you need to implement in P1.
+You can add your P0 solution code to print.c for debug printing.
+The functions that you need to implement in P1 are listed in thread.h and thread.c.

-Lastly, an important source file is added, namely context.s, which contains two important helper functions ctx_start and ctx_switch:
+Lastly, thread.s contains two important helper functions ctx_start and ctx_switch:

 asm